 Formafantasma asks: what is the global impact of wood consumption?

-Opening on 4 March, the exhibition, entitled Cambio, focuses on the governance of the extraction of timber from forests.
+The exhibition, entitled Cambio, has just reopened and focuses on the governance of the extraction of timber from forests.
 The survey connects science, conservation, engineering and policy making and calls into question the role that design can play in shaping a better and more sustainable future.

 This title references the membrane that runs around the trunk of trees, which produces bark on the outside and wood on the inside.
 In a nod to this cambium layer, the exhibition’s layout follows a concentric structure with two rooms at its centre.
 Here visitors will find interviews with specialists and a series of films made by Formafantasma.
 These include a monologue written and delivered by philosopher and author Emanuele Coccia.
 Spoken from the perspective of a tree, the monologue addresses the entire human race.